Simon-Deuring/labgrid-frontend-mle/README.md

 ## Web Client

+### Quick Start

+For a quick start you can copy the content of labgrid-web-client/dist and host it on a web server.
+The dist folder contains a pre-built version of the web frontend.

 ### Development

 Run `npm run start` to start a development server.
 Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.